sampenland/nova2d/README.md

 IMPORTANT!
 If you clone/download this repo, you will need to follow a few steps to get your MSVS Solution working.
 Here's the [Getting Started Page](https://github.com/sampenland/nova2d/wiki/Getting-Started) which describes those steps.

 ---
-!!Currently in development!! -> 2d SDL2 based game engine specifically made for Arcade Games and rapid development.
+!!Not currently in development!! -> 2d SDL2 based game engine specifically made for Arcade Games and rapid development.
 AS OF NOW, nova2d will be solely targetting Windows and Web (js and WebAssembly).

+Please checkout [Luna2D](https://github.com/sampenland/luna2d) for more recent and cleaner game engine design.

 ---
 **Feature Set as of 4/25/22**